Pearlicia/mern-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project is an ecommerce clothing website built with redux, react, nodejs, express, mongodb, styled-components and stripe
+This project is an ecommerce clothing website built with redux, react, nodejs, express, mongodb, styled-components and stripe payment system.

 ## Available Scripts